Raptor007/BTTT/ReadMe.txt

 * How do I set up a game against the computer?
  - First select which team you would like the AI to control from the main menu.
-Then press Tab to bring up the Team/Mech menu, switch to the AI team, and right-click to spawn Mechs for them.
-Then press Tab again, switch to your team, and spawn your Mechs.
-Finally press Return to bring up the main menu, and Return again to start.
+Then press Tab to bring up the Team/Mech menu, switch to the AI team, and right-click to drop Mechs for them.
+Then switch to your team, and drop your Mechs.
+Finally press F10 to bring up the main menu, then press Return or click "Initiate Combat".
 * How does BTTT compare to MegaMek?
  - I have not used MegaMek because it requires Java.
 But I can see from the tutorial videos that it is an impressive effort to implement nearly every feature described